tbela99/uploadManager/README.md

 ### uploadManager Method: attachDragEvents
 ------------

-enable files to be uploaded when they are dropped on an element. this happen if the browser supports file drag drop.
+enable files to be uploaded when they are dropped on an element. this happens only if the browser supports file drag drop.

 ### Returns: